-Monica is a broadcast journalist for WCTV, the CBS affiliate in Tallahassee, Florida.
-As the Capital City Correspondent, she covers Tallahassee and Leon County government and politics, as well as court cases and breaking news.
+Before moving to WRAL, Monica was a reporter and anchor at WCTV, the CBS affiliate in Tallahassee, Florida.
+As the Capital City Correspondent, she focused on government, politics, courts, crime, and breaking news.

-Monica has covered a years-long FBI investigation into corruption at City Hall, subsequent trials, and sentences.
-She was at the Florida Capitol on January 6th, 2021, covering protests of the 2020 election.
-Monica also reported on the COVID-19 pandemic and Black Lives Matter protests.
+During her time at WCTV, Monica covered a years-long FBI investigation into corruption at City Hall, protests at the Florida Capitol on January 6th, 2021, the COVID-19 pandemic, and Black Lives Matter protests.
 She participated in team coverage of Hurricanes Dorian and Sally.
 She has covered officer-involved shootings, police staffing shortages, the Second Gentleman’s visit, and the First Lady’s campaign stop in Tallahassee.

 Before joining WCTV, Monica was the morning reporter for WHSV/TV-3 in Harrisonburg, Virginia.
 She often filled different roles on the Daybreak morning newscast, anchoring and producing national news in the "New This Morning" position, and solo producing and co-anchoring the 2-hour newscast overnight.
 She also developed long-form content in her "Touring our Towns" program, a mini-documentary series on the history of small towns in the Shenandoah Valley.